 115.241 (i): GEO implements appropriate control of risk screening information.
 In interview with the PREA Coordinator he stated, "Access to a resident's risk assessment is limited to those requiring the information to make housing, work assignments and program/education decisions."
-In interview of the Case Manager Supervisor, she stated she maintains PREA screening information in a binder that is locked in her office.
-To maintain confidentiality, only the Facility Director, the Assistant Facility Director/PREA Compliance Manager, Case Managers and Counselors have access to screening information.
+To maintain confidentiality, only the Assistant Director, Programs/PCM and Case Managers have access to screening information.